JubTheDM/the-world-wakes-wiki/content/Lore/4. Historical Ages, Eras, and Figures/b. Eras/Historical Eras of Circadia.md

 - The leader of the Order of Oneira and the Sage in White cross paths.
 They quickly fall in love, and a child is born.
 - [[The Kingdom of Oneira]] is established, and order once again returns to the land.
 - Relics of power are created by Remia and distributed as the civilisations of the world prosper.
-- The lingua arcana develops further in Circadia, and a war is declared against Oneira by it's neighbouring Kingdom.
+- The lingua arcana develops further in Circadia, and a war is declared against Oneira by it's neighbouring Kingdom - The Southern Lands of Magic.
 During this war, the relics are repurposed and used as weapons.
+	- The decisive battle of this war known as "[[The Scorching]]" takes place in the West of the Kingdom of Oneira as forces invade via the Corpus Divide.
-- The King and Prince of Oneira are killed, leaving Remia alone.
+- The land is seared in the conflict and the King and Prince of Oneira are killed, leaving Remia alone.
 - Feeling grief for the first time, she is overwhelmed and fractures once more.
-This potent force of darkness is expelled into the world, and [[Nightmares]] begin to proliferate the land.
+This potent force of darkness is expelled into the world, and [[Hunllefai (Nightmares)]] begin to proliferate the land.
 - The Kingdom of Oneira falls.
 The Era ends when Remia's lucidity wanes, and she withdraws from the land.

 ## The Era of Darkness